 NO stealing.
 Runners cannot leave the base until the ball crosses the plate or is hit.

 Coaches: on offense a 1st base and a 3rd base coach ONLY allowed on the field.
-On defense, one coach is allowed out of the dugout in against the fence to help for defensive purposes.
+On defense, one coach is allowed out of the dugout against the fence to help for defensive purposes.

-You may play with less ten (10) players ~ No forfeits
+You may play with less than ten (10) players ~ No forfeits

 No league standings will be kept.